duke4e/showData/howTo/helper_functions.md

 It sounds easy however one mistake in the JSON can result in ShowLive not running as expected or even at all.
 I would strongly recommend visitng the Show support channel on Discord before attempting to edit a theme file.

 On the Show Support channel you will find extensive instruction on how to edit and add objects to your theme.
 A link to visit the Show Discord channel can be found below.

 ---

+Watch a video tutorial by [iReviews on YouTube](https://youtu.be/RsKQNw6-NZI)

+---